 If you miss one or more loan, credit card, or mortgage payments because of the coronavirus (COVID-19) pandemic, the creditor can report you as delinquent to the three main credit reporting bureaus—Equifax, Experian, and TransUnion—and your credit score will take a hit.

 The CARES Act, which was signed into law on March 27, 2020, Act amends the Fair Credit Reporting Act (FCRA) to stop adverse credit reporting during the COVID-19 crisis—but only under specific circumstances.
 (See 15 U.S.C.
 1681s-2(a)(1)(F).)

-Under the amended FCRA, if a "furnisher" makes an accommodation because you were affected by COVID-19 during the covered period, that furnisher must report your account as current to the credit reporting agencies, so long as you weren't already delinquent on payments.
+Under the amended FCRA, if a "furnisher" makes an accommodation because you were affected by COVID-19 during the covered period (see below), that furnisher must report your account as current to the credit reporting agencies, so long as you weren't already delinquent on payments.
 (A "furnisher" is an entity, like a lender or creditor, that provides information relating to consumers to one or more credit reporting agencies for inclusion in a credit report.)

 Specifically, the creditor has to continue to report your debt as current if you're up to date on the debt when the creditor agrees to: